matthewmondilla/ai-basketball-carrying-violation-detector/part5.md

 ![Alt text for the image](images/3.14.png)

 With this, we can assess whether the theoretical framework I proposed in this project is valid.
-Specifically, we can determine if the action is a carry or a dribble based on the calculated acceleration: greater than -9.8 m/s² for carrying, and less than -9.8 m/s² for dribbling.
+Specifically, I hypothesized that we can determine if the action is a carry or a dribble based on the calculated acceleration: greater than -9.8 m/s² for carrying, and less than -9.8 m/s² for dribbling.

 [Continue to Part 6: Data Validation](part6.md)